LooDaHu/ARORA_General_-Introduction/README.md

 After you see a series of OK, our model and database part is done.

-Note: If you have a drastic change on your models and you meet a weird and tough bug when you try to modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 which is database in the project.
+Note: If you have a drastic change on your models and you meet a weird and tough bug when you try to modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 the database.
 And try to rebuild everything again.

 ## Serializers.py